Azure-Samples/azure-search-openai-demo/README.md

 1. Run `azd up` - This will provision Azure resources and deploy this sample to those resources, including building the search index based on the files found in the `./data` folder.
     * **Important**: Beware that the resources created by this command will incur immediate costs, primarily from the Cognitive Search resource.
 These resources may accrue costs even if you interrupt the command before it is fully executed.
 You can run `azd down` or delete the resources manually to avoid unnecessary spending.
+    * You will be asked to create or use an existing resource group that will contain all the Azure resources provisioned.
+You can provide a name for the new resource group, or select an existing one.
     * You will be prompted to select two locations, one for the majority of resources and one for the OpenAI resource, which is currently a short list.
 That location list is based on the [OpenAI model availability table](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models#model-summary-table-and-region-availability) and may become outdated as availability changes.
 1. After the application has been successfully deployed you will see a URL printed to the console.
 Click that URL to interact with the application in your browser.
 It will look like the following: